frontendprof/react-amazon-clone/README.md

 1. Creating initialState with basket array value and exporting it
 2. Creating reducer function with state and action arguments and checking cases
+3. Creating action type "ADD_TO_BASKET" and its logic

 ### StateProvider.js